ArapiAndi/TSP_Clustering_D-Gaps_Compression/README.md

 ### How to use
-For practical reasons I used the dataset locally, so in order to execute different documents in the program, it is necessary to place them in the path 'data/documents/' in '.dat' forma .
+For practical reasons I used the dataset locally, so in order to execute different documents in the program, it is necessary to place them in the path 'data/documents/' in '.dat' form .
 The value of the **radius** can as well be changed, specifically at **row 11** in _main.py_.
-I save the result of computation in the path 'data/result.txt' with information about the radius, number of medoids and performance of compression.
+I save the computational results in the path 'data/result.txt' with information about the radius, number of medoids and performance of compression.

 ### Results